worldforge/cyphesis/README.md

 make dox
 ```

+### Python stubs

+When editing the Python scripts that make up the rulesets it's a good idea to add the directory "docs/dox/python" to
+your IDE's Python include paths.
+This directory contains stubs generated from the C++ bindings, which makes things such
+as type lookup and code completion easier.

+These stubs are auto generated from the C++ bindings through the custom target "GeneratePythonDocs".
+Execute this target whenever you've done edits to the Python bindings.

 ## Dependencies

 Cyphesis is built using CMake.
 It requires Python and SQLite 3 which are included with most Linux
 distributions, and Atlas-C++, varconf, Mercator and wfmath
 which are provided by the WorldForge project.
 GNU readline is required by
 some of the included tools.
 Boost is used as well, mainly for the ASIO library which drives networking.